pellcorp/k1-camera-hwaccel/README.md

 # MJPG Streamer for Creality OS with optional input_syncframes for NV12 encoder on the Creality Camera

-Build Scripts to build `mjpg-streamer` with optional hardware acceleration (syncframe input plugin) on the K1/K1 Max
+Build Scripts to build `mjpg-streamer` with optional hardware acceleration (syncframe input plugin) on the K1 Series of printers, which potentially also supports the nebula camera!?

 ## Credits